learn-co-students/sec-development-self-assessment-mod-4-sec-development-self-assessment-mod-4-1561404587/README.md

 Below are the deliverables you should create. _Please complete this list in order, as you will be graded based on how many of these are completed_.

 1) Get the list of students to display on the page given the default state data.
 2) Ensure that the dropdown course menu updates the state.
+You should also show the name of the current course as a header in CourseContainer.
 3) After that is working, update the students state with the JSON you fetch from the endpoint for each course: http://localhost:3001/courses/:id.
 Make sure you know how the data you receive from the API is structured.
-4) With each course change, make sure that CourseData dynamically updates the average percentage for the course.
 5) Make student information editable using the edit form.
 6) On submit, persist the updated student information to the API using a post request to http://localhost:3001/students/:id.
 The updated student information should also be reflected on the front end.
-7) Make sure that the average percentage for the course updates if an individual student percentage is updated.

 ![example project](public/app.gif)